InjectiveLabs/injective-ts/packages/token-utils/README.md

-# 🌟 Injective Protocol - Coin Gecko Consumer
+# 🌟 Injective Protocol - Token Utils

+_Token Utils is a package for querying different data about tokens_
 ---

 ## 📚 Getting Started